If you have a garden, you’ve likely wrestled with the eternal question: How much water do my plants really need?

 Results

-Note: The results shown are only guidelines and may require adjustment due to other factors, such as time of year, drought, excessive rain, age of plants, use of mulch, or type of gardening (growing in containers vs. growing in the ground, for instance).
+Note that the results shown above are only guidelines and may require adjustment due to other factors, such as time of year, drought, excessive rain, age of plants, use of mulch, or type of gardening (growing in containers vs. growing in the ground, for instance).

 This calculator factors all of that in to give you a simple starting point for your watering, measured in gallons.

-1. Select plant type: Choose the type of plant you’re watering.
-Options include vegetables, flowers, shrubs, and trees.
+- Select plant type: Choose the type of plant you’re watering.
+Options include vegetables, flowers, shrubs, and newly planted trees.

-4. Enter plant size: Input the size of your plant in square feet.
+- Enter plant size: Input the size of your plant in square feet.
 For multiple plants, calculate the total area they occupy in square feet.
+For trees, input the size of the trunk caliper (diameter) in inches.

 What to do with your results